DanielMazurkiewicz/dm-std/README.md

-# dm-utils
+# dm-std

 A collection of zero-dependency, type-safe numeric and utility functions for TypeScript, inspired by lower-level programming language types.

-`dm-utils` provides predictable, fixed-size numeric types (`U8`, `U32`, `F64`), a powerful command-line argument parser, and a set of string and object helpers to streamline your development process.
+`dm-std` provides predictable, fixed-size numeric types (`U8`, `U32`, `F64`), a powerful command-line argument parser, and a set of string and object helpers to streamline your development process.
 It's designed for building tools, simulations, and any environment where explicit data types and robust utilities are beneficial.

 ## Key Features